Chapter 13:

 “Then what’s the plan?”
 Hiro demanded.

 “There’s only one,” Tayo said, nudging the stallion toward the fading path.
-“We find Ea.”
+“We find Ea.
+Fast.”

 With that they rode.

 Broken fences lined a dirt road that led toward a single, brooding structure—an old temple in the distant.
-Its stone façade pale beneath the rising moon.
+Its sandstone surface is pale beneath the rising moon.
 Tayo, Hiro, and Naori rolled into the town, the dying clatter of hooves echoing off hollow houses.
-No dogs barked, no lanterns glimmered behind cracked shutters; everything felt hastily abandoned, as though the air itself still remembered the last breath spoken here.
+No dogs barked, no lanterns glimmered behind cracked shutters; everything felt hastily abandoned.

 “We should split up,” Naori suggested.